create3000/x_ite/docs/_posts/components/DIS/EspduTransform.md

 ### SFInt32 [in, out] **munitionApplicationID** 1 <small>[0,65535]</small>

-MunitionApplicationID, unique for application at that site.
+*munitionApplicationID*, unique for application at that site.
 Each simulation application that can respond to simulation management PDUs needs to have a unique applicationID.

 ### SFVec3f [in, out] **munitionEndPoint** 0 0 0 <small>(-∞,∞)</small>